matter-labs/zksync-cli/README.md

 ### 🔗 Supported chains

 Note: currently you might face issues interacting with custom ZK Chains.
 Fix is in progress.
-By default ZKsync CLI bridge commands support ZKsync Sepolia Testnet, ZKsync Goerli Testnet and ZKsync Mainnet.
+By default ZKsync CLI bridge commands support ZKsync Sepolia Testnet and ZKsync Mainnet.
 You can also use other networks by using one the options below:
 - Adding custom chain using `npx zksync-cli config chains` command.
 - Overwriting L1 and L2 RPC URLs.
 For example: `npx zksync-cli deposit --rpc=http://... --l1-rpc=http://...`